 Knobs?
 Try the handy SVG jimknopf.
 (I don’t believe it handles multitouch though)

 jquery knob is not ugly, but not very fast or modern.
 Good for one-offs.

 NexusUI offers a toolkit for musical/VJ controllers, including bridges to OpenSoundControl.
 But using canvas, for some godawful reason, which misses one of the strong points of browser interfaces - 20 years of developing a good interaction model.

 is similar to NexusUI, but quirkier and about a year older, so has vanished from our goldfish collective memory.
 Also, Charlie Roberts’ code is powerful, brilliant even, but his highly opinionated aesthetic rubs me the wrong way so I don’t enjoy it.

 tangible.js lists some further useful libraries for this purpose.

-And widgets!
-You can get more widgets using Webcomponents - see HTML.
+And endlessly more widgets!
+You can get more widgets using Web components.